 or trials, but stops if the most recent classifiers is

-either extremely accurate or inaccurate.
+either extremely accurate or too inaccurate.

-The option -t x instructs C5.0 to
+x instructs C5.0 to

 construct up to x